oramirezperera/Dynamic_and_stochastic_programming/README.md

 - Optimal Substructure: A global optimal solution can be found using local optimal sub-problems.

 - Spliced problems: An optimal solution that can solve the same problem in different occasions.

+## Memoization

+- Memoization is a technique to save previous results so you don't have to do it again.

+- Normally is used with a dictionary, the queries can be made in O(1).
+- Changes time for memory space (It's faster but consumes more memory)